-Enter: the catio.
-A catio is a patio for cats, and is typically built just outside a door or a preferred window that your cats like to frequent.
-You can even get creative with your catio and build it according to your house and particular taste (or your kitty’s).
+Enter the catio.
+A catio is a patio for cats, and is typically built just outside a door or a preferred window that your cat likes to frequent.
+You can even get creative with your catio and build it according to your home and particular taste (and your kitty’s, of course!).

 Wonder why you should consider building a catio for your cat?
 Learn the benefits below.